shunty-gh/Excel-DNA.github.io/docs/guides-basic/updating-project-file-to-sdk-style.md

    </ItemGroup>
    ```

-6. Delete the following files from the project as they are no longer needed:
+6. Delete the following files from the project as they are no longer required:

    * packages.json
    * RtdClock-IExcelObservable-AddIn.dna